KING5 Integrates Twitter Into Broadcasts for Traffic Advice

 Mark Ginther, KING 5 executive news director explained the usefulness of the innovation: “We are constantly looking for ways to further enhance our standout traffic coverage, so this tool is a perfect fit for us.
 Adding the capabilities of Radiate Media’s CONNECT to Tracy Taylor’s comprehensive traffic reports allows us to provide true ‘As-It-Happens’ incident coverage to our viewers when they need it the most.”

 KING 5 is currently the only partner in the United States testing CONNECT’s new capabilities.

-Entrepreneur Rhonda Adams noted, “Social media is immediate and for television to adapt they too must move immediate — just like traffic.”
+Entrepreneur Brandon Webb noted, “Social media is immediate and for television to adapt they too must move immediate — just like traffic.”